aikokik/gymbot/README.md

 # GymBot 🏋️‍♂️

-A Telegram bot that creates personalized workout plans and integrates with Google Calendar for scheduling workouts.
+A Simple Telegram bot that creates workout plans and integrates with Google Calendar for scheduling workouts.

 ## Features